backstage/backstage/docs/frontend-system/architecture/20-extensions.md

   // This is the attachment point, `id` is the ID of the parent extension,
   // while `input` is the name of the input to attach to.
   attachTo: { id: 'my-parent', input: 'content' },
-  // The output map defines the outputs of the extension.
-The object keys
+  // The output option defines the allowed and required outputs of the extension factory.
-  // are only used internally to map the outputs of the factory and do
-  // not need to match the keys of the input.
-  output: {
+  output: [coreExtensionData.reactElement],
-    element: coreExtensionData.reactElement,
-  },
   // This factory is called to instantiate the extensions and produce its output. factory() {
-    return {
+    return [coreExtensionData.reactElement(<div>Hello World</div>)];
-      element: <div>Hello World</div>,
-    };
   },
 });
 ```

 Note that while the `createExtension` is public API and used in many places, it is not typically what you use when building plugins and features.
-Instead there are many extension creator functions exported by both the core APIs and plugins that make it easier to create extensions for more specific usages.
+Instead there are many [extension blueprints](./23-extension-blueprints.md) exported by both the core APIs and plugins that make it easier to create extensions for more specific usages.

-## Extension Data
+## Extension data

 Communication between extensions happens in one direction, from one child extension through the attachment point to its parent.
 The child extension outputs data which is then passed as inputs to the parent extension.
 This data is called Extension Data, where the shape of each individual piece of data is described by an Extension Data Reference.
 These references are created separately from the extensions themselves, and can be shared across multiple different kinds of extensions.
 Each reference consists of an ID and a TypeScript type that the data needs to conform to, and represents one type of data that can be shared between extensions.

-### Extension Data References
+### Extension data references

 To create a new extension data reference to represent a type of shared extension data you use the `createExtensionDataRef` function.
 When defining a new reference you need to provide an ID and a TypeScript type, for example: